knative/func/templates/python/http/README.md

 POST requests.

-Included is also an example project configuration as created by the recommended "Poetry" tool in pyproject.toml (and the associated .lock), though this is not required.
+Included is also an example project configuration as created by the recommended "Poetry" tool in pyproject.toml, though this is not required.

 For more, see [the complete documentation]('https://github.com/knative/func/tree/main/docs')